 I continued to get more irritable and even full of rage.
 I spent most of the school day in the social worker’s office.
 The true state of my condition was unknown at that time and it was very hard to manage.
 I almost landed myself in a special school for teens with emotional and psychiatric disabilities.

 During my senior year of high school, I finally received the correct diagnosis and was set on the right path to healing from years of misdiagnosis.
-My father also carried a diagnosis of bipolar disorder, so it should have been a red flag for every psychiatrist I saw, as this is a very genetic illness.
+My father also carried a diagnosis of bipolar disorder.
+It probably should have been a red flag for every psychiatrist I saw, as this is a very genetic illness.
 Dr. Parker saved my life when he wrote out those initial prescriptions for Depakote and lithium and educated me on all the lifestyle changes I would need to make.

-Gradually, over the course of my final year of high school, my moods evened out some and I was able to tolerate AP English and being around my classmates again.
+Gradually, over the course of my final year of high school, my moods evened out some.
+I was able to tolerate AP English and being around my classmates again.
 Everyone was more hopeful about my future, as I managed to graduate as the salutatorian of my class.

 I went through the same process of misdiagnosis that many other teens go through.
 I spent much of my adolescence swallowing pills that only made me much worse.
 It is essential to get an accurate assessment and diagnosis if bipolar disorder is suspected at all.
 I often wonder if, like other teens with bipolar disorder, my adolescence would have been easier if I had been on mood stabilizers from the moment my suffering was apparent to my parents—way back when I was ten.